Photo by Alex Rotas from Alex Rotas Photography.

 Start by challenging yourself to count the number of steps you do.
 Most people take between 3000 and 4000 steps per day, could you do more than this?
 Take the NHS Choices 10,000 steps challenge!

-In Worcestershire we have a number of Walking for Health groups which open are to everyone, and are helpful if you have a health condition.
-Find out more about joining your local walking group and the opportunities for volunteering at the website http://www.walkingforhealth.org.uk
+In Herefordshire and Worcestershire we have a number of Walking for Health groups which open are to everyone, and are helpful if you have a health condition.
+To find out more about joining your local walking group and the opportunities for volunteering visit www.walkingforhealth.org.uk

 Cycling can be a good way to travel and build activity into daily routines.
 There are many cycle routes across Worcestershire.
 Why not discover if there is one on your doorstep!

-Find local cycle routes, safety information and cycling schemes or find a local club.
+Find local cycle routes, safety information and cycling schemes in Worcestershire or find a local club.